Mjz86/String/README.md

-if the user suspected that a peice of code had false sharing ( thread contention on reference count) ,  we recommend the `ownerize()` method, it should  make the string the owner of the data , note that this does mostly nothing if we are the owner . note that sharing  is not applied in the copy constructor or assignment if the destination  buffer ia large enough to hold the data , and is an owner , this is because we dont want to deallocate a hot buffer for no reason. if i add `is_ownerized` as a flag , then we could  make the strings with the most contention,  force ownerized, so , no one would ever change their reference count to false share.
+if the user suspected that a peice of code had false sharing ( thread contention on reference count) ,  we recommend the `ownerize()` method, it should  make the string the owner of the data , note that this does mostly nothing if we are the owner . note that sharing  is not applied in the copy constructor or assignment if the destination  buffer ia large enough to hold the data , and is an owner , this is because we dont want to deallocate a hot buffer for no reason. then we could  make the strings with the most contention,  force ownerized,using , `always_ownerize(true)` so , no one would ever change their reference count to false share, this effectively kills cow for things that would suffer from it.

 # Built-In String View Optimization